Saket003/QE-Humbug-Puzzle/README.md

+The game state is represented as a matrix.
+The input will be given as a matrix.
+The matrix elements can belong to the above classes.

-. -> no boundary wall
+. -> no boundary wall, empty space
 X -> Normal block
 Y -> Target block
 W -> Wall